-BOARD OF DIRECTORS
+BOARD OF DIRECTORS AND COI PANEL

 In the Canadian context, one representative of each Mining Association of Canada (MAC) member company sits on the association's Board of Directors.
-While the MAC Board has many responsibilities beyond the scope of the TSM program, its role with respect to TSM is to set overall objectives and approve any major decisions related to the program.
+While the MAC Board has many responsibilities beyond the scope of the TSM program, its role with respect to TSM is to (jointly with the COI Panel) set overall objectives and approve any major decisions related to the program.